 In general, the majority of your target audience will come from audience features, such as keywords or follower look-alikes.
 Follower look-alikes are a useful tool you can see the size of the audience associated with that account—for example, we can target the 19.3 million users that follow the @googleanalytics account:

-After you’ve completed these 5 steps, you can then review the campaign and click “Launch Campaign” when you’re ready.
+After you’ve completed these five steps, you can then review the campaign and click “Launch Campaign” when you’re ready.

 Once you have your Twitter Ads up and running, if you’re managing the campaigns for clients or just want to report on them internally, let’s now look at how you can automate the reporting process with the AgencyAnalytics integration.

-The first step to automating your reporting is to scroll down to the “Integrations” tab on the left-hand menu and select Twitter Ads from out list of 50+ integrations:
+The first step to onboarding a new client with their Twitter account and automating your reporting is to scroll down to the “Integrations” tab on the left-hand menu and select Twitter Ads from our list of 50+ integrations:

-Next, you just need to click “Connect New Account” and you’ll be prompted to log into your Twitter account.
-After that, you’ll be redirected back to AgencyAnalytics and the Twitter Ads integration will appear under the “Ads” section on the left-hand menu.
+Next, you need to click “Connect New Account” and you’ll be prompted to log into your Twitter account.
+After that, you’ll be redirected back to AgencyAnalytics, and the Twitter Ads integration will appear under the “Ads” section on the left-hand menu.

 As you can see below, each of these metrics are displayed below graphs and tables, giving your clients an intuitive understanding of the data.
 We’ve also grouped metrics into Campaigns, Ad Groups, and Ads so that you can dive into the details of each: